AvihaiAdler/onereport/docs/utilities.md

 ##### running
-manually one can do `python -m flask --app onereport run --debug`. otherwise just launch `manage.py`. i.e. `python manage.py` the `debug` flag can be passed to it as well.
+manually one can do `python -m flask --app onereport run --debug`. otherwise just launch `manage.py`. i.e. `python manage.py run` the `debug` flag can be passed to it as well.

 ##### util
 The app comes with a manages to help start the app. the manager provide utils to: